redis/redis-doc/commands/scan.md

 ## The NOSCORES/NOVALUES option

-When using `HSCAN`, you can use `NOVALUES` option to make Redis return only the keys in the hash table, without their corresponding values.
+When using `HSCAN`, you can use the `NOVALUES` option to make Redis return only the keys in the hash table without their corresponding values.

-Similarly, when using `ZSCAN`, you can use `NOSCORES` option to make Redis return only the members in the zset, without their corresponding scores.
+Similarly, when using `ZSCAN`, you can use the `NOSCORES` option to make Redis return only the members in the sorted set without their corresponding scores.

 ```
-redis 127.0.0.1:6379> HMSET myhash a 1 b 2
+redis 127.0.0.1:6379> HSET myhash a 1 b 2
 OK
 redis 127.0.0.1:6379> HSCAN myhash 0
 1) "0"